ChanthMiao/ghc-wiki-mirror/pattern-families.md

 ```

-Compare that to the the [ViewPatternsAlternative](view-patterns-alternative) proposal:
+Compare that to the [ViewPatternsAlternative](view-patterns-alternative) proposal:

 ```haskell